gtri/upstage/docs/source/user_guide/how_tos/communications.rst

 The :py:class:`~upstage_des.communications.comms.Message` class is used to describe a message, although strings and dictionaries can also be passed as messages, and UPSTAGE will convert them into the ``Message`` class.
+The message will include information about the sender, mode, and other data.

-The communications manager needs to be instantiated and run, and any number of them can be run, to represent different modes of communication.
+The communications manager needs to be instantiated and run, and any number of them can be run to represent different modes of communication.
+For simplicity, communications stores on an actor can have multiple modes to receive communications on.
+Each mode needs its own manager which can then determine the right store to send the message to.

 The following code shows how create an actor class that has two communication interfaces, and then start the necessary comms managers.

 .. code-block:: python